rust-lang/book/nostarch/chapter13.md

 to see how that differs from `unwrap_or_else` and why `sort_by_key` uses `FnMut` instead of `FnOnce` for the trait bound.
-The closure gets one argument in the form of a reference to the current item in the slice being considered, and returns a value of type `K` that can be ordered.
+The closure gets one argument in the form of a reference to the current item in the slice being considered, and it returns a value of type `K` that can be ordered.
 This function is useful when you want to sort a slice by a particular attribute of each item.
-In Listing 13-7, we have a list of `Rectangle` instances and we use `sort_by_key` to order them by their `width` attribute from low to high.
+In Listing 13-7, we have a list of `Rectangle` instances, and we use `sort_by_key` to order them by their `width` attribute from low to high.

 src/main.rs